 Since 1999 the euro has been in circulation in Germany.
 But the euro is not only used in Germany; the single currency is legal tender in other European countries, too.
 In the past, each country's central bank was responsible for its own currency.
 The central banks of the euro-area countries and the European Central Bank are jointly responsible for the euro.
 This system of euro-area central banks is called the Eurosystem.
 Germany’s central bank – the Deutsche Bundesbank – is a member of the Eurosystem.

 The primary objective of the Eurosystem is to safeguard price stability.
 This does not mean individual prices, but the average of all prices: the price level.
 The price level is calculated using a basket of selected goods and services that are important to our everyday lives.
 Each month, statisticians work out the prices of the goods in this basket and calculate the average price.
 This is how we ascertain the price level.
-The Eurosystem’s objective is to keep the annual increase in the price level at just under 2% in the medium term.
+The Governing Council considers that price stability is best maintained by aiming for 2% inflation over the medium term.
+The Governing Council’s commitment to this target is symmetric.
+Symmetry means that the Governing Council considers negative and positive deviations from this target as equally undesirable.
 If the price level rises significantly for an extended period of time we speak of inflation.
 If it falls, we speak of deflation.

 But why is price stability so important?
 Price stability helps to preserve the purchasing power of money.
 Inflation causes money to lose value and reduces its purchasing power.
 For example, a pair of shoes costs €100 today.
 If the inflation rate was 5%, you would have to pay €105 for the shoes in one year’s time and almost €128 in 5 years’ time.
 The higher the rate of inflation, the more sharply prices will rise.
 When this happens, it is those who receive salaries, pensions or social benefits that are particularly hard hit as, despite inflation, these forms of income generally do not increase at first.
 This means that people cannot afford to buy as much because prices are rising.
 High inflation also has disadvantages for savers.
 Their deposits noticeably lose purchasing power.
 This affects pensions, for example.
 In some cases, money that has been saved over many years might no longer be enough to cover living expenses.